 Method of Instruction

-All modules are entirely assessed via coursework, which will consist of four main components:
+All modules are entirely assessed via coursework, which will consist of the following three components:

-Portfolio: Students at all levels are asked to write a portfolio of 3000-3300 words worth of articles for magazines and online publications.
-This is worth 60% of the final grade for intermediate students, 50% for advanced and postgraduate students.
+Portfolio: Students at all levels are asked to write a portfolio of 2400-2700 words worth of articles for magazines and online publications.
+This is worth 40% of the final grade for intermediate, 35% for advanced, and 30% for M-level and postgraduate students.